sonambenakatti/LibsWithPals/README.txt

 email: libs_mkpqmlt_pals@tfbnw.net
 password: libswithpals

-- To test the connection between two players, you need to set two player mode on and you need to run it on an iPhone and a simulator at the same time
+- To test the connection between two players, you need to set two player mode on and you need to run it on an iPhone and a simulator at the same time (or 2 simulators)